Downloading and Processing CERRA Climate Data from CDS

 a.
 Rasters

-Here we compute daily European level rasters giving the total precipitation per day.
+Here we compute monthly European level rasters giving the total precipitation per day.

 ts <- terra::time(data) # a POSIXct vector, one for each layer

-unique_dates <- unique(dates) # Unique dates in your dataset
+unique_months <- unique(months) # Unique dates in your dataset

 # calculate the daily accumulated rainfall per pixel across Europe